Prince Frederik of Luxembourg dies from rare disease

 By Michael Rios and Kathleen Magramo, CNN

-(CNN) — Prince Frederik of Luxembourg has died after a lifelong battle with a rare genetic disorder known as POLG mitochondrial disease.
+(CNN) — Prince Frederik of Luxembourg, the youngest son of Prince Robert of Luxembourg and Princess Julie of Nassau, has died after a lifelong battle with a rare genetic disorder known as POLG mitochondrial disease.
+He was 22.

-He passed away on March 1 in Paris, his family announced on the website of the POLG Foundation, which Frederik started in 2022.
+Frederik died in Paris on March 1, his family announced in a statement on the website of the POLG Foundation, which Frederik founded in 2022.
+“One light was extinguished, but so many remain,” his father said in the statement.

-“It is with a very heavy heart that my wife and I would like to inform you of the passing of our son, The POLG Foundation Founder and Creative Director, Frederik,” his father Prince Robert of Luxembourg wrote.
+POLG is a “genetic mitochondrial disorder that robs the body’s cells of energy, in turn causing progressive multiple organ dysfunction and failure,” according to the foundation’s website.

-The foundation describes POLG as a “genetic mitochondrial disorder that robs the body’s cells of energy, in turn causing progressive multiple organ dysfunction and failure.”
+Frederik was diagnosed with POLG at age 14, the family said.
+Because the disease causes such a wide range of symptoms and affects many different organ systems, it can be difficult to diagnose.

-“On Friday [the day before he died], his Italian Duolingo and exercise alarm went off like any other day.”
+The prince died a day after Rare Disease Day, an international day of awareness for rare diseases.
+An estimated 300 million people live with a rare disease.

-Prince Frederik was diagnosed with POLG at 14, which causes such a wide range of symptoms and affects many different organ systems, making it very difficult to diagnose and has no treatments or a cure, the statement said.
+“As is the case for 300 million people like Frederik worldwide, these diseases are usually hard to recognise even by physicians, and patients’ families may never know what they are suffering from as they may only be identified very late in their progression,” his father, Robert, said.

-“As is the case for 300 million people like Frederik worldwide, these diseases are usually hard to recognise even by physicians, and patients’ families may never know what they are suffering from as they may only be identified very late in their progression,” his father wrote.
+“One might compare it to having a faulty battery that never fully recharges, is in a constant state of depletion and eventually loses power,” Robert said.

-“One might compare it to having a faulty battery that never fully recharges, is in a constant state of depletion and eventually loses power,” Prince Robert wrote.
+“Frederik and the POLG Foundation … are committed to finding therapies and a cure to save other patients from suffering what Frederik and our family have endured,” he added.

-Prince Frederik had voiced his gratitude for having his disease over the years.
-And it was recently found out that he once had told a close friend (unbeknown to Frederik’s family until now): “I am glad that I am the one who was born with this disease.
-Even though I’ll die from it …. and even if my parents do not have the time to save me, I know that they will be able to save other children.”
+Despite his condition, Frederik “found the strength and the courage to say goodbye to each of us in turn – his brother, Alexander; his sister, Charlotte; me; his three cousins, Charly, Louis, and Donall; his brother-in-law, Mansour; and finally, his Aunt Charlotte and Uncle Mark,” Robert wrote.

 The-CNN-Wire